 The education secretary can appoint a department advocate to represent the borrowers and resolve the claims.
 The department has also determined that students who were unable to finish school after a college was shut down can have their Pell Grant eligibility restored.

-According to the department, the borrower defense to repayment could add anywhere from $199 million to $4.2 billion to the budget.
+According to the department, the borrower defense to repayment rule could add anywhere from $199 million to $4.2 billion to the budget.

 Both students and advocates have been waiting a long time for these rules.
 Although this new rule represents a win for both students and activists, some people feel that it still gives the department too much discretion.